 This content has been automatically translated from Ukrainian.

-The brain is not just a sponge of neurons, but a system of layers, each of which does its job.
-In cognitive sciences, the term "brain stack" is not a common or formal term.
-It's more metaphor or popularizing image, used by publicists, popular scientists, futurists or authors who explain complex things in simple words (for example, in books about neurointerfaces, transhumanism or artificial intelligence).
+The brain is not just a sponge of neurons, but a system of layers, each of which performs its own function.
+In cognitive sciences, the term "brain stack" is not a widely accepted or formal term.
+It is rather a metaphor or popularizing image used by journalists, popular scientists, futurists, or authors who explain complex things in simple words (for example, in books about neurointerfaces, transhumanism, or artificial intelligence).

-- Physical level <TAG1> neurons, electrical impulses, biochemistry.
+- Physical level — neurons, electrical impulses, biochemistry.

-- Emotional level <TAG1> limbic system, instincts, fear, joy.
+- Emotional level — limbic system, instincts, fear, joy.

-It's all together — as a stack in IT: from low-level signals to an "interface" through which you think about your own thoughts (metacognition).
+All of this together — like a stack in IT: from low-level signals to the "interface" through which you think about your own thoughts (metacognition).

-Artificial intelligence — also has a stack, only software.
+AI also has a stack, only it's software.

-In AI, during the response, it is formed temporary context stack:
+In AI, during a response, a temporary context stack is formed:

 - tokens (words, signs),